 "It seems the rest of the world has forgotten us.
 People were watching the protests but help never arrived.
 Now things are even worse than before.
-There are no laws to protect civilians - especially for women and children." - SWAN colleague.
+There are no laws to protect civilians - especially for women and children.
+We don't know who to rely on.
+We have not been able to rely on the central government, the military or armed groups, but we can rely on HART.
+It is crucial for SWAN's survival and the survival of those we support." - SWAN colleague.

-Global outcry over the military coup and subsequent human rights crisis has been short lived.
-When Burma won the attention of the media during the first wave of pro-democracy protests, the international community failed to co-ordinate a humanitarian response or take any resolute action to stop the crisis from spilling over its borders.
-Shan state, a flashpoint of conflict in Burma, remains out of sight of the mainstream media and has received hardly any humanitarian assistance.
-The weak international response to the crisis, especially in the ethnic states, has left local relief networks to manage the humanitarian fallout without the appropriate resources and assurances of security.
-HART's urgent recommendations echo those detailed in the Refugees International Paths of Assistance: Opportunities for Aid and Protection along the Thailand

-Myanmar Border report, which addresses the needs of displaced communities on both sides of the border.
+Global outcry over the military takeover and subsequent crisis has been short lived.
+When Burma won the attention of the world during the first wave of pro-democracy protests, the international community failed to co-ordinate a humanitarian response or take any meaningful action to stop the crisis from spilling over international borders.
+Shan state, a flashpoint of conflict in Burma, remains out of sight of the mainstream media and has received hardly any humanitarian assistance following the coup.
+The weak international response to the crisis, especially in Burma's ethnic states, has forced many local actors and relief networks to respond without the necessary protections and support.
+HART's urgent recommendations echo those detailed in the Refugees International Paths of Assistance: Opportunities for Aid and Protection along the Thailand Myanmar Border report, which addresses the needs of displaced communities on both sides of the Thai-Burma border.
 Humanitarian Aid Relief Trust (HART) calls on: